ubiq/tornado-core/README.md

 1. `npx truffle migrate --network kovan --reset --f 2 --to 3`
 1. `npx truffle migrate --network kovan --reset --f 5`

 **Note**.
-If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run 4th or 5th migration for ETH or ERC20 contracts respectively (`--f 4 --to 4` or `--f 5`).
+If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run 4th or 5th migration for UBQ or ERC20 contracts respectively (`--f 4 --to 4` or `--f 5`).

 ## Credits